Site icon Our Breathing Planet

 Mammoth Cave Location, Formation, and Ecosystem

-The mind-boggling Mammoth Cave formed in a general region of the world already well known for its abundance of geological wonders.
+The mind-boggling Mammoth Cave formed in a general region of the world already well known for its uncommon abundance of other geological wonders.
 That location’s therefore not likely to surprise many people.
 Nature placed the cave on what’s now known as North America.

-As the spectacular cave system painstakingly grew, numerous intersecting passages formed, creating a highly complex, interconnected network.
+As the indescribably spectacular cave system painstakingly grew, numerous intersecting passages eventually formed, creating a highly complex, interconnected network.
 Sections of the cave occasionally collapsed, leading to the reworking of sediments and further enlargement of passages.

 Features Sharing Its Region